dkarthe/webjeda-blog/_posts/2016-02-03-lazy-loading-large-css-to-speed-up-website.md

 In this method of lazy loading css the content loads without any style and then the stylesheet loads followed by JavaScript.
 You may have observed this while browsing my website.
 This is important for a user with a slow connection.
 Content(visible stuff) should load at the very beginning.
 Style(css) and scripts(js) can wait.

 This ensures that even if the style or script fails to load, user can still read the content (if the content is text).
-You can also [minify your blog for faster loading](/how-to-compress-html-in-jekyll){:target="_blank"}.
+You can also [minify your blog for faster loading](/how-to-compress-html-in-jekyll/){:target="_blank"}.

 What I did was, I put a script at the end of the html document to insert the css **link tag** only after loading the document.
 This was helpful because my ```main.css``` is a huge file and also fontawesome stylesheet that loads from a CDN.
 {% include adsense-inside-post.html %}
 After testing in [PageSpeed](https://developers.google.com/speed/pagespeed/insights/){:rel='nofollow'}{:target="_blank"} I found that my website is faster than ever!
 Do use this tool to find out what is slowing down your website.

+Another very good tool to analyaze website loading time is [GT Metrix](https://gtmetrix.com/){:rel='nofollow'}{:target="_blank"}.
+This tool will give you a deep analysis on why your website is slow and provides optimized files to use.

 ## How to load CSS at the end?